Biometris/LMMsolver/README.md

-The aim of the `LMMsolver` package is to provide an efficient and flexible system to estimate variance components using restricted maximum likelihood or REML (Patterson and Thompson 1971), for models where the mixed model equations are sparse.
-An example of an application is using splines to model spatial (Rodríguez-Álvarez et al. 2018; Boer, Piepho, and Williams 2020) or temporal (Bustos-Korts et al. 2019) trends.
+The aim of the `LMMsolver` package is to provide an efficient and flexible system to estimate variance components using restricted maximum likelihood or REML (Patterson and Thompson 1971), for models where the mixed model equations are sparse (Boer 2023).
+An example of an application is using splines to model spatial (Rodríguez-Álvarez et al.
+2018; Boer, Piepho, and Williams 2020) or temporal (Bustos-Korts et al.
+2019) trends.
 Another example is mixed model Quantitative Trait Locus (QTL) analysis for multiparental populations, allowing for heterogeneous residual variance and design matrices with Identity-By-Descent (IBD) probabilities (Li et al. 2021).

 ## Installation